Bertitox/Bertitox/README.md

 ![SVG Banners](https://svg-banners.vercel.app/api?type=luminance&text1=¡WELCOME!%20&width=800&height=200)

 # 👾Hi, I'm Bertitox🧑🏻‍💻
 I'm a **Junior Software Developer** passionate about coding and learning new skills every day.
-My primary focus is on **Java**, but I'm always excited to dive into new technologies and challenges.<br><br>I'm particularly interested in **cybersecurity, mobile apps, frontend, game development , etc.**, and I'm always open to collaboration and new ideas!<br>
+My primary focus is on **Java**, but I'm always excited to dive into new technologies and challenges.<br><br>I'm particularly interested in **cybersecurity, mobile apps, frontend, game development , etc.** I'm always open to collaboration and new ideas!<br>
 [![](https://visitcount.itsvg.in/api?id=Bertitox&icon=2&color=6)](https://visitcount.itsvg.in)

 ## 🌐 Socials: